-- Contractual requirements are stated in terms of desired or functional outcomes - The work and/or cost are constrained through an appropriate contractual mechanism - The CAM and Product Owner along with the PM should consider the types of change and be aware of the types of change within the Agile process execution and consult on a regular basis with the contracts officer to confirm the type of change vision is now changing.
-If the fundamental product is not changing, consider if the change is something that can be accommodated within the original iron triangle of scope, schedule and budget negotiated during the solicitation.
+- Contractual requirements are stated in terms of desired capabilities or functional outcomes - The work and/or cost are constrained through an appropriate contractual mechanism - The CAM and Product Owner along with the PM should consider the types of change and be aware of the types of change within the Agile process execution and consult on a regular basis with the contracts officer to confirm the type of change

 When interpreting change on an Agile and EVM contract, the fundamental consideration of each change should focus on the scope of the contract: Consider the highest level "requirement" or product.
-Is the highest level product changing?
+Is the highest-level product changing?
 Are the boundaries of the requirements or product purchases changing?

 For example:

-If the solicitation is for a pickup truck there should be consideration if an SUV is now being required because they are two different vehicles?
-Without a contract change, neither the buyer nor the seller should accommodate the production of an SUV.
-To manage this expectation, there should be an acknowledgement that the original product

-If the joint buying and selling team, as coordinated with the product owner's visions decides to accept the change, is there a cost or schedule impact?
-Document the written change order, negotiate the change through the official contracting authority for both budget and schedule and implement the change in the baseline.
-And ensure that any corresponding requirements represent the latest definitized changes within the product boundaries.
+- If the contract is for a Pickup Truck and the customer determines an SUV is required, is this a variant or are they two different vehicles? - The buyer and the seller should discuss whether this a variant or a new vehicle and agree to modify the contract.
+The buyer and seller should also consider if the change can be accommodated within the original scope, schedule and budget negotiated during the solicitation. - If the joint buying and selling team, as coordinated with the product owner's visions decides to accept the change the contract should be modified, and the price should be negotiated through the official contracting authority.
+They should also ensure the corresponding requirements represent the latest definitized changes within the product boundaries.